thinger-io/Docs/console/README.md

 ## creating dashboards
 A dashboard is graphical interface system that allows to create representations of any resource values from your devices.
 They counts with a lot of different widgets that you can use to represent the information according to your requirements, such as time series or donut charts, progress bars, text and image boxes and some input widgets like a slide button or a slider.
-Best thing of this feature is that you can select multiple parameters like widgets sizes, colours units, or even the data refresh sampling interval that the system will use to actualize the represented values.
+Best thing of this feature is that you can select multiple parameters like widgets sizes, colors units, or even the data refresh sampling interval that the system will use to actualize the represented values.
 All dashboard features can be founded into the next menu tab: